ITU-0327/CBA_Multilingual_Chatbot/README.md

 ### Challenge

 The initiative focuses on enhancing communication through:
-- Auto-detecting the language spoken by the user.
+- Auto-detecting the language used by the user.
 - Processing banking inquiries in multiple languages.
 - Utilizing user-friendly interfaces that consider cultural nuances to bridge the communication gap.